-All candidates for the position of School Business Administrator/Board Secretary must produce evidence of their training and/or experience in the fields of: economics; law; accounting; organizational theory; management or administration; finance; and other responsibilities as outlined in the job description or required by the Board.
+All candidates for the position of School Business Administrator/Board Secretary must produce evidence of their training and/or experience in the fields of: economic and legal environment, accounting, quantitative methods, management information systems, organizational theories, administrative processes, production and marketing of goods, financing of the business enterprise economics; law; accounting; organizational theory; management or administration; finance; and other responsibilities as outlined in the Board job description or required by the Board.

-A candidate for the position of School Business Administrator/Board Secretary shall be recommended to the Board by the Superintendent.
+A candidate Every serious candidate for the position of School Business Administrator/Board Secretary shall be recommended to the Board by the Superintendent interviewed by the .
 The Board of Education will appoint a suitable person who holds the appropriate certificate as prescribed by the State Board of Education.
-The appointment of the School Business Administrator/Board Secretary shall be made by the Board, which shall also fix the compensation to be paid to the School Business Administrator/Board Secretary.
+The appointment of the School Business Administrator/Board Secretary Final selection shall be made by the Board, which shall also fix the compensation to be paid to the School Business Administrator/Board Secretary.